dhuynh534/Global-Song-Popularity-Growth-Analysis/README.md

 SQL data cleaning and Tableau dashboard for Spotify data visualization
 # Project Overview

-This project analyzes **[Top Spotify Songs in 73 Countries](https://www.kaggle.com/datasets/asaniczka/top-spotify-songs-in-73-countries)**, a dataset by Asaniczka on Kaggle.
-The goal was to explore song popularity growth across 73 countries and uncover insights into the trends, relationships, and factors influencing monthly performance.
+This project analyzes the **[Top Spotify Songs in 73 Countries](https://www.kaggle.com/datasets/asaniczka/top-spotify-songs-in-73-countries-daily-updated)** dataset by Asaniczka on Kaggle.
+The objective was to explore song popularity growth across 73 countries and uncover insights into the trends, relationships, and factors influencing monthly performance.

 ## Key Insights